1. How are participants selected for your research studies?

 2. I was visited by a recruiter from your study at the hospital where I provided my information.
 When should I expect to be contacted?

-We are very glad to have sparked your interest at the hospital, even while you may have been overwhelmed at the time.
-After about eight weeks time, we will send a friendly letter to you to see if you are still interested in participating with your baby.
+We are very glad to have sparked your interest at the hospital.
+After about 8 weeks, we will send you a friendly letter to you to see if you are still interested in participating with your baby.
 If so, you can contact us and we will schedule a day and time for you and your baby to come into the lab.

 3. How long will the study take?